iron-fish/website/blog/2023-01-13-multi-asset-phase3.md

 ### What does this mean for Phase 3?

-Similar to previous phases, users will earn points for finding bugs, hosting a node, submitting pull requests, and transferring/sending transactions. **Additionally**, In Phase 3, users will earn points via multi-asset related actions:
+Similar to previous phases, users will earn points for finding bugs, hosting a node, and submitting pull requests. **Additionally**, In Phase 3, users will earn points via multi-asset related actions:

 - Minting assets
     - Minting is the process of creating new tokens on the Iron Fish network.
 Every token has an asset type, and all asset types except the native $IRON token have an owner, who can mint more of the token at any time.

 - Burning assets
     - Burning is the opposite of minting — the destruction of tokens that have been created by the current holder of the token.

+- Sending minted assets
+    - In past phases, users earned points by transferring native $IRON tokens.
+In this phase, you'll earn points by transferring newly created (via minting) assets.

 Stay tuned to our blog for more technical content around this functionality in the near future.